akthammomani/AI_powered_heart_disease_risk_assessment_app/Notebooks/README.md

-# AI Powered Heart Disease Risk Assessment App

-This repository contains the notebooks and code for developing an AI-powered application to assess the risk of heart disease.
+This folder contains the notebooks and code for developing an AI-powered application to assess the risk of heart disease.
 The project includes data wrangling, exploratory data analysis (EDA), modeling, and deployment using Streamlit.

 ## Project Structure